afrendeiro/afrendeiro.github.io/_posts/2015-02-02-mapreduce_slurm.md

 import cPickle as pickle

 class DivideAndSlurm(object):
-	"""DivideAndSlurm is a class to handle a map-reduce style submission of jobs to a Slurm cluster.""" def __init__(self):
+	"""Class to handle a map-reduce style submission of jobs to a Slurm cluster.""" def __init__(self):
 		self.tasks = dict()